department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/view-update-dependents/research-design/686-usability-staging-0520/686-usability-staging-convo-guide.md

 ---

 ## Workflow set 2 scenarios
-1. You recently married and your spouse has two children.
-You want to claim all them as dependents.
-(This scenario will involve add-spouse and add-child workflows either separately or in combination.)

-2. Move forward years later, and you've had a recent divorce.
-Your ex-spouse and stepchildren have moved on.
-(This scenario will involve report-divorce and remove-stepchild workflows either separately or in combination.)
+1. Move forward years later, and you've had a recent divorce.
+Your ex-spouse and stepchildren will need to be removed as dependents.

-3. Moving a few years in the future, two major events have occurred close together.
-Your spouse's elderly parent, whom you claimed as a dependent, has recently passed.
-You need to report this to VA.
-And your child is 17, but, with your consent, has recently married.
+2. Your 17-year-old child has recently married.
 You need to let VA know.
-(This scenario will involve report-death and report-child-marriage workflows either separately or in combination.)

 ## Usability tasks